XOPS

 Consumption units are entitlements too.

-XOPS reads consumption telemetry from the same surfaces it reads seat assignments — ServiceNow’s sys_generative_ai_usage_log, Microsoft Graph usage reports, Salesforce platform event logs — and treats them as first-class entitlement state.
-Who used how many.
-Against what workflows.
-With what business outcome.
-When the renewal arrives, XOPS already knows whether the consumption-based AI line item is justified against actual usage — not against the vendor’s upsell assumption.
+XOPS reads consumption telemetry from the same surfaces it reads seat assignments (ServiceNow’s usage logs, Microsoft Graph usage reports, Salesforce platform event logs) and treats them as first-class entitlement state.
+When the renewal arrives, XOPS already knows whether the consumption-based AI line item is justified against actual usage, not the vendor’s upsell assumption.

 What changes in production